lkesteloot/unsong/unsong.md

 The angel scanned her with his flaming golden eyes.

 “OH.
 YES.
 YESTERDAY.
 WHEN I LET THAMIEL TORTURE YOU.
-IT WAS FOR…IT WAS BECAUSE…I AM SORRY.
+IT WAS FOR...
+IT WAS BECAUSE...
+I AM SORRY.
 YOU DID NOT BLAME ME OR YELL AT ME.
 YOU TRUSTED ME.
 PEOPLE DO NOT USUALLY DO THAT.
 IT WAS VERY STRANGE.
 YOU TRUSTED ME EVEN THOUGH YOU WERE HURT VERY BADLY.
-I…THANK YOU.”
+I...
+THANK YOU.”

 “Uriel!
 The things all over my skin!”